steaks/leo-query/docs/next/guide/setupWithNextJs.md

 # Setup with Next.js

 Leo Query provides helpers that follow [Zustand's guidance](https://zustand.docs.pmnd.rs/guides/nextjs) to integrate with [Next.js](https://nextjs.org/).
 This guide will walk you through setting up Leo Query in your Next.js application.

+Please read Zustand's documentation about [SSR and Hydration](https://zustand.docs.pmnd.rs/guides/ssr-and-hydration) and [Setup with Next.js](https://zustand.docs.pmnd.rs/guides/nextjs) before this guide.

 ## Overview

-When using Leo Query with Next.js, there are four main steps to get your app working:
+There are four steps to integrate the Leo Query + Zustand stack with Next.js.

-1. Create your store
+1. Create a store
-2. Create your provider
+2. Create a [React Context](https://react.dev/reference/react/createContext) to hold the store
-3. Wrap your components with the provider
+3. Provide your context
-4. Use the hooks in client components
+4. Access the store using your context

+If you'd like to skip the step-by-step guide you can browse a working implementation [here](https://codesandbox.io/p/devbox/next-js-example-0-3-0-y6w29t).

 ## Step-by-Step Guide

-### 1. Create Your Store
+### 1. Create a Store

-First, create your Zustand store using Leo Query's `query` and `effect` functions.
-This is identical to how you would create a store in a regular React app.
+Create a store in a similar way to how you normally create stores.
+Use `createStore` from `zustand/vanilla` rather than the React-specific `create` function.

 ```typescript
 //store.ts